ISA 330 – The Auditor’s Responses to Assessed Risks

 Heightened Professional SkepticismGreater scrutiny of management representations and documentationElevated fraud risk or complex judgment areas

-Further Audit Procedures
+Further Audit Procedures under ISA 330

-At the heart of ISA 330 is the concept of further audit procedures – the specific work the auditor performs to respond to assessed risks at the assertion level.
+At the heart of ISA 330 is the concept of further audit procedures, the specific work the auditor performs to respond to assessed risks at the assertion level.
 These procedures are distinct from risk assessment procedures (which merely gather information about risks) in that they are designed to obtain audit evidence about whether material misstatements exist.

 ISA 330 specifies that further audit procedures consist of tests of controls and substantive procedures.
 The nature, timing, and extent of these procedures are determined by the auditor’s judgment, considering the assessed risk level, the characteristics of the area being tested, and the intended purpose of the procedure.